mattbierner/blog.mattbierner.com/_posts/2015-12-09-spelunkymetrics.md

 {% include image.html file="spelunky-percent-sprinting.png" %}

 I've played the mine levels so many damn times that I often try to rush through them at speeds that outpace my ability.
-The mines are certainly somewhat better suited to sprinting than other areas, especially when compared to the ice caves, but that alone does explain why twice the amount of time is spent sprinting in the mines compared to any of the other levels, boss battle excluded.
-I think a big part of this differences is that, in later sections of the game, I start to play more cautiously, having already invested some time and effort.
+The mines are certainly somewhat better suited to sprinting than other areas, especially when compared to the ice caves, but that alone does not explain why twice the amount of time is spent sprinting in the mines compared to any of the other levels, boss battle excluded.
+I think a big part of this difference is that, in later sections of the game, I start to play more cautiously, having already invested some time and effort.

 ## Time Per Level
 The average time it took to complete a level was a little over twenty seconds: